Isaiah Chapter Nine

 Isaiah 9:7

-Jesus will reign over the Jews (David's kingdom) when He returns and the nation will have true unending peace.
+Messiah will be called these names when He returns to Jerusalem and takes His place on the throne to reign over His kingdom (David's kingdom).
+When He returns, the nation will have true unending peace.
 It will be obvious to everyone that it is the Lord Almighty that has done it and He will be glorified.

 Isaiah 9:8